teenari/fortnitenode/docs/Party/index.md

 }

 ### Arguments
-- PlaylistData
+- `PlaylistData`

 ## setPrivacySettings(PrivacySettings)
-No information about this function, contact me to update function `setPrivacySettings`.
+No comments on this function, contact me to update function `setPrivacySettings`'s comments on the library.

 ### Arguments
-- PrivacySettings
+- `PrivacySettings`

 ## setCustomKey(key)
 Change the custom match key.